bonnefoipatrick/IaC-CIS/README.md

 # IaC-CIS
-Infra As Code by COS
+Infra As Code by CIS